dietrichmax/personal-site/content/posts/en/web-development/image-optimization-with-python/image-optimization-transformation-python.en.md

 author: "Max Dietrich"
 ---

-At the beginning i used super large images from [ESA](https://www.esa.int/ "European Space Agency") which had a file size up to 53mb with 8926x5663 resultion.
+At the beginning i used super large images from [ESA](https://www.esa.int/ "European Space Agency") which had a file size up to 53mb with 8926x5663 resolution.

 Overall the website took about 1 GB of storage in Github and on my hosting which isn't really optimized but i didn't really care because of free plans and due to the fact that i hadn't that much posts so the build time for Gatsby was also still fine for me.